-REPRESENTATIONS AND CERTIFICATIONS

-(FEDERALLY ASSISTED SUPPLY/SERVICE/CONSTRUCTION CONTRACTS) MUST BE RETURNED WITH THE OFFER
+REPRESENTATIONS AND CERTIFICATIONS (FEDERALLY ASSISTED SUPPLY/SERVICE/CONSTRUCTION CONTRACTS) MUST BE RETURNED WITH THE OFFER

+1. TYPE OF BUSINESS

+(a) The offeror operates as (mark one):

+- An individual

+A partnership

+A sole proprietor

+A corporation

+Another entity

+- (b) If incorporated, under the laws of the State of:

+Texas

-1. TYPE OF BUSINESS (a) The offeror operates as (mark one): An individual A partnership A sole proprietor ■ A corporation Another entity (b) If incorporated, under the laws of the State of: Delaware 2.
-PARENT COMPANY AND IDENTIFYING DATA (a) The offeror (mark one): ■ is □ is not busin d or controlled by a parent company.
-A parent company is one that owns or controls the activities and basic ess policies of the offeror.
-To own the offering company means that the parent company must own more than ercent (50%) of the voting rights in that company. if the A company may control an offeror as a parent even though not meeting the requirements for such ownership company is able to formulate, determine, or veto basic policy decisions of the offeror through the use of dominate ity voting rights, use of proxy voting, or otherwise.
-If not owned or controlled by a parent company, the offeror shall insert its own EIN (Employer's Identification per) below: N/A (d) of the If the offeror is owned or controlled by a parent company, it shall enter the name, main office and EIN number parent company, below: HNTB Holdings, Ltd. 715 Kirk Drive Kansas City, MO 64105-1310
+2. PARENT COMPANY AND IDENTIFYING DATA

+(a) The offeror (mark one):

+owned or controlled by a parent company.
+A parent company is one that owns or controls the activities and basic business policies of the offeror.
+To own the offering company means that the parent company must own more than fifty percent (50%) of the voting rights in that company.

+(b) A company may control an offeror as a parent even though not meeting the requirements for such ownership if the company is able to formulate, determine, or veto basic policy decisions of the offeror through the use of dominate minority voting rights, use of proxy voting, or otherwise.

+(c) If not owned or controlled by a parent company, the offeror shall insert its own EIN (Employer's Identification Number) below:

+(d) If the offeror is owned or controlled by a parent company, it shall enter the name, main office and EIN number of the parent company, below: